Important Legal Disclaimer

 Regulatory Compliance: Real estate and financial advisory services in Canada are regulated at the provincial/territorial level.
 Only properly licensed professionals can provide advice specific to your situation.

 Information Currency: Canadian real estate laws, tax regulations, mortgage rules, and government programs change regularly.
-Information in this article may become outdated.
+Information and calculations provided may become outdated.
 Always verify current details through official sources and licensed professionals before making decisions.

 No Liability: While reasonable efforts have been made to ensure accuracy, no warranty is provided regarding the completeness, accuracy, or currency of the information.
 Use of this information is entirely at your own risk.